majn/telegram-purple/HACKING.md

 Adjust `rpm/purple-telegram.spec`, in version at the top and "changelog" below.

 Godspeed to the Debian maintainers.
-If you're reading this, check out [tdlip-purple](https://github.com/ars3niy/tdlib-purple/)!
+If you're reading this, check out [tdlib-purple](https://github.com/ars3niy/tdlib-purple/) and it's [fork](https://github.com/BenWiederhake/tdlib-purple/)!

 AppStream: Nothing to do.